 Significant positive personal and family history for atopies and allergies is often documented.
-The child if often sick with about 15% being in shock, and a significant subset presenting with moderate failure to thrive and anemia.
+The child is often sick with about 15% being in shock, and a significant subset presenting with moderate failure to thrive and anemia.
 Methemoglobinemia, academia and acute hypoalbuminea mark FPIES.

-The standard evaluation for IgE-mediated allergic disorders comprising of various tests such as food prick skin test, peripheral blood eosinophil titre, total IgE and serum food allergen IgE levels is normal.
+The standard evaluation for IgE-mediated allergic disorders comprises of various tests, such as food prick skin test, peripheral blood eosinophil titer, total IgE and serum food allergen IgE levels is normal.

-Treatment typically resorts to elimination of the trigger protein from diet with often addition of casein hydrolysate.
+Treatment typically resorts to the elimination of the trigger protein from a diet with the often addition of casein hydrolysate.
 Symptoms resolve within 3-10 days of elimination of the culprit molecule.
 CM allergies naturally regress by about 2 years of age.

 Food protein-induced enteropathy

 Enteropathy presents up to 2 years of age with most commonly implicated protein molecules being CM and soy.
 Breast milk is the source of these culprit compounds.
-The clinical picture involves moderate diarrhea with seldom rectal bleeding, intermittent vomiting, and moderate edema.
+The clinical picture involves moderate diarrhea with seldom rectal bleeding, intermittent vomiting and moderate edema.
 Moderate hypoalbuminea is the only laboratory marker.
 Allergy evaluation is remarkable for being normal.
-Treatment involves elimination of the culprit protein.
+The treatment involves the elimination of the culprit protein.

 With allergic reaction to wheat protein, celiac disease etio-pathogenesis is well documented in literature.

 Heiner’s syndrome (pulmonary hemosiderosis)

 Cow’s milk (CM) protein-induced iron deficiency anemia